St George Hanover Square: Reform

 The parish adopted the Vestries Act 1831, which provided for election of vestrymen by all ratepayers.
 The aristocratic dominance of the vestry declined.
 In 1815, 40% of vestrymen had titles and in 1845 it was half that.

 In 1855, the parish vestry became a local authority within the area of responsibility of the Metropolitan Board of Works.

-Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; however the parish of St George Hanover Square had already been divided into seven wards by a local act in 1827 - "An Act for better paving, lighting, regulating and improving the parish of Saint George Hanover-square within the liberty of the city of Westminster" (7 Geo.
-4).
+Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; however the parish of St George Hanover Square had already been divided into seven wards by a local act, the St. George Hanover Square Improvement Act 1826 (7 Geo.
+4. c. cxxi), "An Act for better paving, lighting, regulating and improving the parish of Saint George Hanover-square within the liberty of the city of Westminster".
 So the incorporated vestry inherited these wards and assigned vestrymen to them: Dover (6), Conduit (9), Grosvenor (12), Brook (15), Curzon (12), Knightsbridge (27) and The Out (27).